Product Details

 Latin Name Pronunciation: druh-see' nuh

-Dracaena is a varied genus of trees and succulent shrubs originating in tropical regions of Africa, Asia, northern Australia, and Central America.
-Leaves contain saponins, compounds that are toxic to dogs and cats.
-Keep plants out of reach of any pets.
+Dracaena is a varied genus of trees and succulent shrubs with strappy or sword-like foliage originating in tropical regions of Africa, Asia, northern Australia, and Central America, that now includes species formerly classified as Sansevieria (Snake Plants).
+Leaves contain saponins, compounds that are toxic to dogs, cats, and other pets if ingested.
 If accidentally ingested, Draceana Plants can cause vomiting, excessive salivation, loss of appetite, depression, and dilated pupils.
+While they may cause irritation, they are considered non-toxic to humans.Light: Draceanas do best in medium to bright, indirect or filtered light, or morning light from an east-facing window.
+Although they will tolerate lower light levels, such as near a north-facing window, they will reach their best potential in brighter situations.
+Prolonged exposure to strong direct sunlight may scorch the leaves.

-Temperature: This adaptable plant does fine in typical, daytime household temperatures (65-75°F), and prefers no cooler than 55°F at night.
+Temperature: These adaptable plants do fine in typical, daytime household temperatures (65-75°F), and prefer no cooler than 55°F at night.

 Fertilizer: Apply a balanced (18-18-18), water-soluble houseplant fertilizer diluted to half strength once a month during the growing season (generally April into September).
 Do not fertilize in winter.